vardhanja/vaani-banking-voice-assistant/VERCEL_BACKEND_SETUP.md

 4. Find **Install Command**
 5. Change from `uv sync` to:
    ```
-   pip install -r requirements-backend.txt
+   pip install -r backend/requirements.txt
    ```
 6. Click **Save**

 ## Why?

 The `pyproject.toml` includes dependencies for all three components (Backend, AI Backend, Frontend).
 The backend only needs a subset of these dependencies.
-Using `requirements-backend.txt` installs only what's needed, reducing deployment size from 4GB+ to under 500MB.
+Using `backend/requirements.txt` installs only what's needed, reducing deployment size from 4GB+ to under 500MB.

 ## Files Created:

-- `requirements-backend.txt` - Minimal backend dependencies only
+- `backend/requirements.txt` - Minimal backend dependencies only
 - `.vercelignore` - Excludes large files and AI/ML libraries

 ## Dependencies Included: